PromQL API

 For example:

-• flow_metrics__application__request__1m: Represents the number of application layer requests aggregated per minute
+• flow_metrics__application__request__1m: queries the number of application-layer requests aggregated per minute

-• flow_metrics__network__tcp_timeout__1s: Represents the number of network layer TCP timeouts aggregated per second
+• flow_metrics__network__tcp_timeout__1s: queries the number of TCP timeouts at the network layer aggregated per second

-• flow_log__l7_flow_log__error: Represents the number of application layer errors
+• flow_log__l7_flow_log__error: queries the number of application-layer errors

 #1.3 Known Limitations

-In the Grafana panel operations, the following limitations are currently known:
+In Grafana panel operations, the currently known limitations are:

-• Labels cannot be queried directly; you need to select metrics first before choosing labels
+• Cannot directly query labels; you must select metrics first before selecting labels

-• When reselecting metrics, all labels need to be removed first
+• When reselecting metrics, you must remove all labels first

-• Queries will fail if the metrics name contains characters like .- that are not supported by Prometheus
+• Queries will fail if the metric name contains characters like .- that are not supported by Prometheus

-When querying directly based on PromQL or writing alert rules, the following limitations are currently known:
+When directly querying via PromQL or writing alert rules, the currently known limitations are:

-• For metrics provided by DeepFlow, you must first determine the aggregation evaluation method through the aggregation operator (opens new window) before performing specific metric queries.
-The functions stdvar, topk, bottomk, and quantile are not yet supported and will be supported in future iterations.
+• For metrics provided by DeepFlow, you must first determine the aggregation evaluation method using an aggregation operator (opens new window) before performing the specific metric query.
+The functions stdvar, topk, bottomk, and quantile are not yet supported and will be added in future iterations.

 Based on the above definitions, we can query DeepFlow metrics using PromQL.
-Note to determine the aggregation evaluation method first, for example:
+Note: determine the aggregation evaluation method first, for example:

 • Query the time series trend of all requests with HTTP 500 response codes: